 o Traffic: ask a lawyer about an accident, ticket, or drink driving charge;

-o Government: ask a lawyer about an immigration or tax problem;
+o Government: ask an article 116 attorney about an immigration or citizenship problem;

 o Disputes: ask a lawyer about a personal injury claim or defence

 Editor’s note – you can also find some of the best law firms for you through our new legal service guides here:-

 • When asking questions, I would always recommend that you state your jurisdiction and the most appropriate area of law.